ionut1993255/travel-list-v2/README.md

 - **Custom Hooks**: Implements custom hooks for managing local storage and application-specific functionality, enhancing code reusability and maintainability.

-## How to Use

-1. Clone the `travel-list-v2` repository to your local machine.
-2. Navigate into the project directory using the command `cd your-project-folder`.
-3. Install dependencies using `yarn install`.
-4. Run the development server using `yarn start`.
-5. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Demo

-You can view a live demo of the project here: `https://travel-list-version-2.netlify.app`.
+You can view a live demo of the project here: <a href="https://travel-list-version-2.netlify.app">`https://travel-list-version-2.netlify.app`</a>.